igronus/notify/README.md

 There are a lot of things to improve the app within this implementation, amongst them starting from the most important:

+* Ability to tune up the batch size for server and setting up the checkAndSendPendingNotifications interval
+* Aligning clients' queues, e.g. to not delay other clients' messages due to one's huge amount
-* Predict the snowball effect and alert on that, i.e. if the new notifications are created faster than they could be delivered (or were created before and will take a lot of time to dispatch)
+* Monitoring system, probably external, maybe even predicting the snowball effect and alert on that, i.e. if the new notifications are created faster than they could be delivered (or were created before and will take a lot of time to dispatch)
-* Ability to tune up the batch size for server, setting up the checkAndSendPendingNotifications interval
 * Client: reconnect on lost connection, unhardcode WS URL
-* Refactor the init code to use the existing connection
+* Refactor the init code to use the existing connection, log system with levels etc